YahiaXR/WindowsPhoneExperienceModule/README.md

 # WindowsPhoneExperienceModule
-Get a windows phone like look for your root android devices
+Get a windows phone like look for your rooted android devices Compatible with A12+ Pixel/AOSP some OEMs might work but compatibility isn't guaranteed